 From our experience in the LNG sector, Bantrel and Bechtel have developed a close partnership with many leading suppliers—including for cold boxes—who are now developing their hydrogen liquefaction technology from pilot-size to full-scale.
 Through our relationshps with them, and experience in using their products, we are well positioned to deploy and integrate their technology in our future LNG facility designs.

-Bantrel moves toward achieving hydrogen solutions through multiple means: the support of subject matter experts with decades of experience, the integration of hydrogen technology into brownfield or greenfield designs, and the ability to leverage off the extensive global reach of our affiliate in order to help clients navigate opportunities across the supply chain.Learn More
+Bantrel moves toward achieving hydrogen solutions through multiple means: the support of subject matter experts with decades of experience, the integration of hydrogen technology into brownfield or greenfield designs, and the ability to leverage off the extensive global reach of our major shareholder in order to help Clients navigate opportunities across the supply chain.Learn More

 Bantrel understands that transition to hydrogen is not without challenges.
 A keen history of overcoming these obstacles, in the face of emerging technologies and understanding the challenges associated with hydrogen, are key to evaluating the feasibility of and determining the best solution for a project.